EXPLORE LIFE, FROM THE BASIC TO THE COMPLEX

 Morehouse biology majors delve into the fundamentals of organisms and systems of life.

 Learn the composition of organisms and and processes that make life possible.

-Biology prepares logically oriented, scientifically literate students through mentored research and laboratory experimentation to communicate a range of scientific issues in the workplace or graduate studies.
+Biology majors at Morehouse are logically oriented, scientifically literate students who become professionally and intellectually prepared through mentored research and laboratory experimentation to communicate a range of scientific issues in the workplace or graduate studies.